 To summarize, the BD and TU methods are the preferred discretization techniques for discrete-time implementations of the continuous wind speed estimate solver in that the stability condition from the continuous-time system is preserved.
 Given present-day computational resources and readily available discretization methods in popular software packages, the selection for each of the methods is inconsequential from an implementation perspective.
-Therefore, later on in Section 5.3, a time-series numerical comparison is performed to determine the most suitable approach, also including the iterative single-step solver explained in the next section.
+Therefore, later in Sect.
+5.3, a time series numerical comparison is performed to determine the most suitable approach, also including the iterative single-step solver explained in the next section.

-5.2 Iterative Single-Step Solver
+5.2 Iterative single-step solver

 Besides the continuous wind speed estimate solver in the previous section, iterative numerical methods can also be employed to solve for the wind speed estimate.
-A well-known iterative method for this purpose is that of the Newton-Raphson, such as used in the work of Van Engelen and Van der Hooft (2003) and Boukhezzar and Siguerdidjane (2011).
+A well-known iterative method for this purpose is the Newton-Raphson method, as used in the work of Van Engelen and Van der Hooft (2003) and Boukhezzar and Siguerdidjane (2011).
 This iterative algorithm finds the roots of a function given an initial guess and makes use of the gradient of the function.
-The reliance on such a gradient, however, adds an additional layer of complexity in this case in that an extra look-up table other than that for the $C_p$ table is needed.
+The reliance on such a gradient, however, adds an additional layer of complexity in this case in that an extra look-up table other than that for the C_p table is needed.
 Moreover, the use of this extra look-up table would increase the computational burden per iteration within the algorithm.
-Luckily, the definition of the wind speed estimate, being an integration of the estimation error $e_p$ over time
+Fortunately, the definition of wind speed estimate, being an integration of the estimation error e_p over time multiplied by a gain K_U , can be straightforwardly adopted in an iterative manner in such a way that \hat{U} can be obtained in a single time step.
+Algorithm 1 describes the proposed iterative single-step wind speed estimate solving method.